simgunz/website-simgunz/content/en/about/index.md

 readingTime = false
 +++

-My name is Simone Gaiarin, and I am a post-doc in optical communications engineering.
-I am a open-source enthusiast and a free-time programmer.
+My name is Simone Gaiarin and I am telecommunications engineer, software developer, and an open-source enthusiast.
 I started using GNU/Linux in 2006 and quickly began to enjoy it.
 In time, I began to hack around with the system, writing scripts and finally I begin to program non-hello-world software.
 Now I contribute to the KDE project.
 I also have many computer unrelated interests, such as reading, hiking, traveling, experimenting, and in general I am always looking to learn new things and try new experiences.

 ## The site